 - Students are not allowed in the classroom without teacher supervision.
 Classroom door should be left closed until invited by teacher to enter.

 - Teachers are not responsible for waiting with students after scheduled class has ended.
-Students should wait in designated waiting areas at either the front or back desk, where they can be supervised by an adult on-staff.
+Students should wait in designated waiting areas at the front desk, where they can be supervised by an adult on staff.

 - In the event of an emergency, such as a natural disaster, teachers and students should evacuate the building as soon as it is safe to do so.

 - Emergency services contact information is located at the front desk and in the office.

 - First aid kit is located in each of our studio classrooms and in the office.